GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Test Cursor Branch Naming
+        # Project Plan: Add User Authentication

 ## Overview
-The objective of this project is to implement and test a new branch naming convention for the Cursor project.
-This involves setting up a system to automatically enforce branch naming rules, ensuring consistency and clarity in the development workflow.
+The goal of this project is to implement OAuth2 authentication for user login.
+This will enhance the security of the application by allowing users to log in using a secure and standardized authentication protocol.
+The feature will support multiple OAuth2 providers, such as Google, Facebook, and GitHub, to offer flexibility and convenience to users.

 ## Definition of Done
 - [ ] All acceptance criteria met